Lou Gehrig: 1923–1932

-1927

-In 1927, Gehrig put together one of the greatest seasons by any batter in history, hitting .373, with 218 hits: 101 singles, 52 doubles, 18 triples, 47 home runs, a then-record 175 RBIs (surpassing teammate Babe Ruth's 171 six years earlier), a .474 on-base percentage and a .765 slugging percentage.
-His 117 extra-base hits that season are second all-time to Babe Ruth's 119 extra-base hits in 1921 and his 447 total bases are third all-time, after Babe Ruth's 457 total bases in 1921 and Rogers Hornsby's 450 in 1922.
-Gehrig's production helped the 1927 Yankees to a 110–44 record, the AL pennant (by 19 games), and a four-game sweep of the Pittsburgh Pirates in the World Series.
+In 1927, Gehrig put together one of the greatest seasons by any batter in history, hitting .373, with 218 hits: 101 singles, 52 doubles, 18 triples, 47 home runs, a then-record 175 RBIs (surpassing Ruth's 168 six years earlier), a .474 on-base percentage and a .765 slugging percentage.
+His 117 extra-base hits that season are second all-time to Ruth's 119 extra-base hits in 1921 and his 447 total bases are third all-time, after Ruth's 457 total bases in 1921 and Rogers Hornsby's 450 in 1922.
+Gehrig's production helped the 1927 Yankees to a 110–44 record, the AL pennant (by 19 games) and a four-game sweep of the Pittsburgh Pirates in the World Series.

-Although the AL recognized his season by naming him league MVP, Gehrig's accomplishments were overshadowed by Babe Ruth's record-breaking 60 home runs and the overall dominance of the 1927 Yankees, a team often cited as having the greatest lineup of all time – the famed "Murderers' Row".
-Ruth's celebrity was so great that Gehrig's ghostwritten syndicated newspaper column that year was called "Following the Babe".
+Although the AL recognized his season by naming him league MVP, Gehrig's accomplishments were overshadowed by Ruth's record-breaking sixty home runs and the overall dominance of the 1927 Yankees, a team often cited as having the greatest lineup of all time, the famed "Murderers' Row."

-1929

-In 1929, the New York Yankees debuted wearing numbers on their uniforms.
-Gehrig wore number 4 because he hit behind Babe Ruth, who batted third in the lineup.
+In 1929, the Yankees debuted wearing numbers on their uniforms.
+Gehrig wore number 4 because he hit behind Ruth, who batted third in the lineup.

-1932

-In 1932, Gehrig became the first player in the 20th century to hit four home runs in a game, when he accomplished the feat on June 3 against the Philadelphia Athletics.
-He narrowly missed getting a fifth home run when Athletics center fielder Al Simmons made a leaping catch of another fly ball at the center-field fence.
-After the game, manager Joe McCarthy told him, "Well, Lou, nobody can take today away from you."
-On the same day, however, John McGraw announced his retirement after 30 years of managing the New York Giants.
-McGraw, not Gehrig, got the main headlines in the sports sections the next day.
+In 1932, Gehrig became the first player in the 20th century to hit four home runs in a game, accomplishing the feat on June 3 against the Philadelphia Athletics at Shibe Park.
+He narrowly missed hitting a fifth home run when Athletics center fielder Al Simmons made a leaping catch of another fly ball at the center-field fence.
+Following the game, Yankees manager Joe McCarthy told him, "Well, Lou, nobody can take today away from you."
+On the same day, however, John McGraw announced his retirement after 30 years of managing the New York Giants, so McGraw, not Gehrig, got the main headlines in the city's sports sections the next day.
+Gehrig's four home run game was only the third in MLB history to that point, the first since Ed Delahanty in 1896.

-1933
+1933–1939

-On August 17, 1933, Gehrig played in his 1,308th consecutive game against the St. Louis Browns at Sportsman's Park, which broke the longest consecutive games-played streak, held by Everett Scott.
+On August 17, 1933, Gehrig played in his 1,308th consecutive game against the St. Louis Browns at Sportsman's Park, which surpassed the longest consecutive games played streak held by Everett Scott.
 Scott attended as a guest of the Browns.
-Gehrig lived with his parents until 1933, when he was 30 years old.
-His mother ruined all of Gehrig's romances until he met Eleanor Twitchell (1904–1984) in 1932; they began dating the next year and married in September.
-She was the daughter of Chicago Parks Commissioner Frank Twitchell.
-She helped Gehrig leave his mother's influence and hired Christy Walsh, Ruth's sports agent; Walsh helped Gehrig become the first athlete on Wheaties boxes.